russgreen/Transmittal/docs/directory.md

 title: Project Directory
 permalink: /directory/
 ---
-The project directory screen is where database records can be created or edited.
+The project directory screen is where database records can be created or edited for the people being recorded as having received transmittals.

 Records can be exported as vCards into Outlook.